TryGhost/migrate/packages/mg-jekyll-export/README.md

-# Migrate Curated Export
+# Migrate Jekyll Export

-Migrate content from Curated using the supplied zip file, and generate a `zip` file you can import into a Ghost installation.
+Migrate content from Jekyll using the supplied zip file, and generate a `zip` file you can import into a Ghost installation.

 ## Install